 Eye Box – this is a predefined box (or sweet spot) behind the scope where the eye must sit in order to prevent scope shadow and allow for a full and clear field of view.

 Exit Pupil – a minimum and maximum distance that the eye (or head) may be positioned behind the scope, allowing the shooter to see clearly through the optic.
 This is even more critical under low light conditions.

 Parallax – an optical illusion that places a target out of focus, or offset from the reticle when incorrectly set, or during an inconsistency in head placement from behind the scope.

-Recommended Post: if you’re currently unable to establish the difference between the reflex sight and holographic sight, read the following article: What is the Best Scope for a Semi-Automatic Rifle?
+Recommended Post: if you’re currently unable to establish the difference between the reflex sight and holographic sight, read the following article: Semi-Automatic Rifle Scopes: Choosing The Right Optic For Youi-Automatic Rifle?